 - Service management system: a management system for a service organization.

 The service management system realizes the goals of the service organization in a structured way.
 The service management system, for example, defines the organizational structure, tasks, powers and responsibilities of the profiles, rules and guidelines, culture, resources and routines (processes, procedures and work instructions).
 The key factor is the universal process architecture, providing the fundament for all routines.

 A service management system is applicable to one or more service disciplines, such as IT, HRM, finance, telephony or health care, for a single team of the organization, for multiple teams or for the entire organization.
 It is easy to see that the use of a common service management system for several teams or even for the entire organization will positively influence the efficiency and effectiveness of the organization.
-The USM book covers all components and aspects of the service management system.
+The USM Repository covers all components and aspects of the service management system.
 Chapter 9 deals with the applications in practice.